An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Computational experiments

 The time and memory consumption of the three approaches to computing $\Delta(S)$ for different graphs $S$ is listed in \cref{tab:timing-graphs}.
 Note that each algorithm involves computing the row echelon form of a matrix whose entries are multivariate polynomials over $\QQ$.
-We list the maximal length (i.e., number of terms) and degree of the entries of this matrix ($\frX$, $\frR(w_0)$, or a submatrix of $\frR(w_0)$, respectively) after computing the row echelon form (initially, both quantities are 2 for all algorithms).
-For the Las Vegas algorithm, it is not always necessary to compute this row echelon form (namely, if $\abs{S'} = \abs{T} + 1$ in \cref{algo:a}); in this case, we print \enquote{n/a}.
+We list the maximal length (i.e., number of terms) and degree of the entries of this matrix ($\frX$, $\frR(w_0)$, or the submatrix $m$ of $\frR(w_0)$ as defined in \cref{algo:verify}, respectively) after computing the row echelon form (initially, both quantities are 2 for all algorithms).
+For the Las Vegas algorithm, it is not always necessary to compute this row echelon form (namely, if $T=\emptyset$ in \cref{algo:verify}); in this case, we print \enquote{n/a}.
+The table also lists (in gray) running times of these algorithms using the lazy \cref{alg:lazy reduction} for computing the row echelon form; see \cref{subsubsec:lazy} for details.

 The results show the superiority of the Las Vegas method, with memory as the limiting factor.
-The largest examples that we can compute (like, e.g., $K_{46}$ and $K_{64}$ with ten nodes and 24 edges each) only require a few seconds.
-Yet the slightly larger graph $K_{65}$ with eleven nodes and 30 edges is already too much with only \SI{80}{\giga\byte} of main memory.
+Even larger examples (like, e.g., $K_{4,6}$ and $K_{6,4}$ with ten nodes and 24 edges each) only require a few seconds; the largest one in our list, $K_{6,5}$ with eleven nodes and 30 edges takes less than two minutes.